little-hundred-miles/maharashtra_getaways/README.md

 The response includes the booking reference, total amount, platform fee, operator payout, assigned operator and persistence mode.

-### Booking persistence by environment

-- **Local development:** successful bookings are appended to `data/bookings.json` for convenient demos.
-- **Vercel deployment:** booking persistence is intentionally simulated.
-The route validates the request, calculates all amounts, creates an `MG-*` reference and returns the complete confirmation without reading or writing booking files.

-Vercel serverless functions have an immutable project filesystem, so the deployed MVP never depends on filesystem writes.
-A production database remains a future roadmap item.

 ## Run locally